 Juvenile idiopathic arthritis (JIA).
 A term for various types of chronic arthritis in children.
 Arthritis is an inflammation of the tissues lining the joints of the body.
-JIA can cause swelling, pain, damage to the joints, and, in some cases, damage to other parts of the body.
+Juvenile idiopathic arthritis can cause swelling, pain, damage to the joints, and, in some cases, damage to other parts of the body.
 Juvenile idiopathic arthritis has replaced juvenile rheumatoid arthritis as the preferred term for the same condition.

 Juvenile rheumatoid arthritis (JRA).
 A term used to describe the most common types of arthritis in children.
 It is characterized by joint pain, swelling, tenderness, warmth, and stiffness that lasts for more than 6 weeks and cannot be explained by other causes.
 Previously, juvenile rheumatoid arthritis was the preferred term, but recently it has been replaced by juvenile idiopathic arthritis.

 Nonsteroidal anti-inflammatory drugs (NSAIDs).
 A class of medications that work to reduce pain, fever, and inflammation by blocking substances called prostaglandins.
-Some NSAIDs, such as ibuprofen (Motrin) and naproxen sodium (Aleve), are available over the counter, while many are available only with a doctor’s prescription.
+Some NSAIDs, such as ibuprofen and naproxen sodium, are available over the counter, while many are available only with a doctor’s prescription.

-Oligoarthritis (formerly known as pauciarticular juvenile rheumatoid arthritis).
-Refers to a form of JIA that affects four or fewer joints.
+Oligoarticular juvenile idiopathic arthritis (formerly known as pauciarticular juvenile rheumatoid arthritis).
+Refers to a form of juvenile idiopathic arthritis that affects four or fewer joints.